franklesniak/powershell-xplat/xplat-inventory-tool-design.md

   - If `/etc/lsb-release` doesn't exist or the command fails, I run `/etc/debian_version`:
     - This command returns the version of the Debian distribution.
 I consider this an operating system "VERSION" property
     - I also write `debian` to an operating system "ID_LIKE" property
+    - Next, run `uname -s` and confirm the result is `Linux`.
+If so:
+      - Write `Linux` to the operating system "NAME" property
+      - Run `uname -r` and write the result to the operating system property `VERSION_ID`
+      - Concatenate the "VERSION" propety with "(kernel ", the "VERSION_ID" property, and ")".
+      - Run `uname -v` and write the result to the operating system property `KERNEL_VERSION`
   - If `/etc/debian_version` doesn't exist or the command fails, I run `/etc/SuSe-release`:
     - This command returns the "pretty name" of the SuSe release.
 I consider this an operating system "PRETTY_NAME" property
     - I also write `suse` to an operating system "ID_LIKE" property
     - The command also returns a key value pair like `CODENAME=xxx`.
 I take `xxx` in this example and consider it an operating system "VERSION_CODENAME" property
+    - Note: `/etc/SuSe-release` is deprecated in favor of `/etc/os-release` on SUSE (SLES 12 SP1+, OpenSUSE 42.2+)
   - If `/etc/SuSe-release` doesn't exist or the command fails, I run `/etc/redhat-release`:
     - This command returns the "pretty name" of the RHEL release.
 I consider this an operating system "PRETTY_NAME" property
+    - Note: `/etc/redhat-release` is deprecated in favor of `/etc/os-release` on RHEL 7+
   - If `/etc/redhat-release` doesn't exist or the command fails, I run:
     - `uname --operating-system` and consider the results an operating system "NAME" property
     - `uname --kernel-release` and consider the results an operating system "VERSION_ID" property